List of concentration and internment camps: World War II (Netherlands)

 Just before World War II engulfed the Netherlands, a camp was built in 1939 at Westerbork by the Dutch government for interning Jewish refugees who had fled Nazi Germany.
 During the German occupation this camp was used as a transit camp for Dutch Jews eventually deported to extermination camps in the East.
 Amersfoort (1941–1945) (in German: Polizeiliches Durchgangslager) was also a transit camp.
 The Herzogenbusch camp (1943–1944, known as Kamp Vught because of its location in that town) was a concentration camp, the only one in Western Europe outside Germany set up as well as run by the SS.

-Other camps were Camp Schoorl near Schoorl and Camp Erika near Ommen.
+Other camps were Camp Schoorl near Schoorl, Kamp Sint-Michielsgestel and Camp Erika near Ommen.
 Before the Shoah began, some two dozen labor camps for Jewish men were operated fulfilling an order of the German occupiers.
 In the Dutch East Indies, after the occupation of the Netherlands by the Germans in Europe started on 15 May 1940, Germans living in the Indies were rounded up and interned there.
 Almost all camps also had field offices for forced labor.
 In the cases of Vught as well as Amersfoort, there were work details for Philips factories, often under relatively favourable circumstances.
 Also, the huge construction activities for the 30 German airfields in the Netherlands relied partly upon labour from camps.

 After the war, the Dutch government launched Operation Black Tulip and started to gather the civil population of German background in concentration camps near the German border, especially Nijmegen, in order to deport them from the country.
 In total around 15% of the German population in the Netherlands was deported.

 Numerous improvised and official camps were set up after the war, to keep Dutch who were suspected of collaboration with the Germans.
 Kamp Westerbork at one point housed some Jews as well as suspected collaborators and Germans.
 In these camps, a history of maltreatment by the guards, sometimes leading to death, has been collected.